Retirement FAQs

 Should I pay off my home?

-If you have the money in a savings account or just received a cash inheritance and want to free up your monthly cash flow it might make sense.
-If you are pulling the money from an IRA the tax consequences might make it the wrong choice.
-Like many financial decisions, an understanding of your specific circumstances is necessary to properly answer this question.
+If you have the money in a savings account or just received a cash inheritance and want to free up your monthly cash flow, it might make sense to pay off your home.
+If you are pulling the money from an IRA, the tax consequences might make it the wrong choice.
+Like many financial decisions, an understanding of your unique circumstances is necessary to properly answer this question.
 This is a question we get all the time and are very familiar with helping our clients answer.
-For more information read our blog.

 Can I retire before 65?